12 Jan 2023

-People often have second thoughts about the terms of the contract or wish to do something differently from what was originally agreed.
-For example, people often suffer from buyer's remorse after having made an expensive purchase or being persuaded to enter into a long term plan on something they don’t really need.
+People often have second thoughts about the terms of the contract or wish to do something different from what was originally agreed.
+For example, people often suffer from buyer's remorse after making an expensive purchase or being persuaded to enter into a long-term plan on something they don’t really need.
 In addition, an employer often seeks to vary the terms of a contract on a unilateral basis.

 Generally, a variation on a contract is permitted by mutual agreement.
 Like contract formation, the contract variation must be constituted by agreement, contractual intention, and consideration.
 The requirement and standard of agreement and contractual intention are similar to those in contract formation (please refer to 6 Essential Elements of a Valid Contract with Examples for further details).